TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 17/Luke 17.1.md

 ---

-And he said unto his disciples, It is impossible but that occasions of stumbling should come; but woe unto him, through whom they come!
+He said to the disciples, "It is impossible that no occasions of stumbling should come, but woe to him through whom they come!